ofallonlabs/saeedmirshekari/_src/blog/2022-05-13-mentoring-is-a-road-trip-a-personal-story.md

 As an immigrant and a former physicist in academia turned into a Data Scientist in industry, I understand the challenges and know many of the obstacles and working solutions on the way that come with these big life changes.
 Been there, done that!

 If you are new to the US tech job market or new to the field of Data Science, feel free to reach out to me.
 In fact, a lot of people think about these moves but never take action.
 If you are thinking about these, let me talk to you.
 I will be delighted to chat with you and learn more about your background and goals.
-Let's schedule a 30-minutes 1on1 now: https://calendly.com/saeedmirshekari/introduction
+Let's [schedule a 30-minutes 1on1 now](https://calendly.com/saeedmirshekari/introduction).

 <h1> How did you get your career start?</h1>
 Since I was a kid, I’ve always been passionate about how things work in this universe.
 I chose Math & Physics in high school and continued that path all the way to a PhD in Physics under the supervision of the top gurus of the field.
 Immediately after my PhD, I joined the Data Analysis team of LIGO (Laser Interferometer Gravitational-Wave Observatory) and contributed to the first-ever detection of the Gravitation Waves.
 The LIGO founders, later, won the Nobel Prize in Physics (2017) for this discovery.